Edward Newman Fuller: Career and later life

-In the First World War he joined the Royal Flying Corps.
+In October 1912, Fuller was awarded an Aviator's Certificate (No. 325) by the Royal Aero Club.
+Before the First World War he joined the Royal Flying Corps (Special Reserve).
 He served in France and Egypt amongst other theatres.
-On 25 January 1913 he became a Second Lieutenant, and eventually became a major during the war.
-On 21 March, at Jesmond Parish Church, the now Lieutenant-Colonel Edward Newman Fuller, R.F.C., was married to Dorothy Kate, the eldest daughter of Mr. and Mrs. James Legg, of Paul's Dean, Salisbury.
-He died in September 1969 in Hailsham, Sussex, England.
+On 25 January 1913 he became a second lieutenant, and became a major during the war.

+On 21 March 1917, at Jesmond Parish Church, the now Lieutenant-Colonel Edward Newman Fuller, R.F.C., was married to Dorothy Kate, the eldest daughter of Mr and Mrs James Legg, of Paul's Dean, Salisbury.
+He died on 1 August 1969 in Hailsham, Sussex, England.